-Stage West is pleased to announces the lineup for its 39th season!
+Stage West is pleased to announce the lineup for its 39th season!
 The new season will offer six plays plus a season extra, and patrons purchasing season tickets before October 1 will be offered a discount on the season extra.
 It’s an exciting mix of shows, featuring fresh takes on classics, can’t-miss regional premieres, and a world premiere.

 Here it is:

 by Aaron Posner, sort of adapted from Chekhov’s Uncle Vanya

 Directed by Emily Scott Banks

 Life is, like, really hard.
 It’s tough being the gorgeous woman desired by all but understood by none.
 Or the homely girl with a heart of gold.
 Or the middle-aged man insightful enough to see the cavernous depth of his own failings.
 A quirky and deeply human new installment in the Chekhov cycle from the playwright of Stupid F*cking Bird - full of all the delight and charm that love and longing can inspire.

 “Altogether wise, profoundly humane, hilarious, quirky, endearing and, in countless clever ways, brilliantly faithful to its source” - Chicago Sun-Times